 Our quote for the legal work on your potential claim for unfair or wrongful dismissal will be given on a fixed fee basis, subject to assumptions which are set out below.
-All legal fees and additional costs quoted on this page include VAT where applicable.
+All legal fees and additional costs quoted on this page include VAT (at the current rate of 20%) where applicable.

 The quote that we give you will be based on your individual circumstances and will depend on the complexity of your case.
 The following factors are likely to make your claim more complex:

 - If it is necessary to make an application to amend a claim or to provide further information about an existing claim

 - Complex preliminary issues (if not agreed by the parties)

 - If it is an automatic unfair dismissal claim e.g. if you are dismissed after blowing the whistle on your employer

 - There are allegations of discrimination which are linked to the dismissal

 TSP legal fees for your Employment Tribunal Claim: The vast majority of claims for unfair or wrongful dismissal do not proceed to a final hearing before an Employment Tribunal and settle at an earlier stage.
 For this reason, in the table below, we have shown the key stages in an Employment Tribunal Claim and given a VAT inclusive fixed fee for each stage ranging from simple to complex.

 |Complexity of Case||From Simple (incl VAT)||To Complex (incl VAT)|

 |We take your initial instructions, review any papers and advise you on the time limits, merits and likely compensation.
 We will review these as the matter progresses and as we learn more about your case and your employer’s response.||£900||£3,600|